Stagyrite/screemer/README.md

-# Speaking Streem
+# Screemer

 I speak [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language"), a prototype of a stream-based programming language.
-It's mainly a beginning of something that should end as a Streem documentation project.
+Screemer is mainly a beginning of something that should end as a Streem documentation project.

 ## build